 Review the letter and the attached process flow chart.
 In your letter is a date to attend your initial meeting.
 If there is not a date listed or you cannot attend at that time, please contact the Office of Student conduct at 919-962-0805 or email@example.com to schedule your meeting.

 The initial meeting is a part of the administrative procedures as outlined by the Alcohol Policy.
-The initial meeting is intended to serve as an opportunity to gain the student or student leader’s perspective on the alleged violation(s) and determine whether there exists a reasonable basis to charge for a potential violation.
+The initial meeting is intended to serve as an opportunity to gain the student or student leader’s perspective on the alleged violation(s) and determine whether a reasonable basis exists to charge a student or organization with a potential violation.
 Included in this meeting is the review of evidence and the incident report received, the review of procedural alternatives available to the student in responding to any charge(s), and applicable procedural and appeals rights available to the student.

 Yes.
-Student can have anyone accompany them to conduct meetings or proceedings.
+Student can have anyone accompany them to conduct meetings or proceedings in person or by phone.
 Students must sign a FERPA waiver so, the hearing officer can share information regarding your student records with that person.
-Yes, an advisor or attorney/non-attorney advocate may join the initial meeting by phone.

 Typically, enrollment holds are placed on students’ accounts when they do not complete all their sanctions by the stated deadline.
 If that’s you, please look at your final outcome letter from our office to determine how to move forward with completing those sanctions in a timely manner.
 You can submit your sanctions here.